Why determinant is area?

 The determinant of a matrix is given by

-If we think of the determinant as a function of the vectors and in , it has a geometric interpretation, illustrated by the following video.
+If we think of the determinant as a function of the vectors and in , then we can prove that it is an area of the parallelogram spanned by and .
+We provide the two proof of this fact.

 We can give a simple geometric proof by rewriting as .
 The area of the parallelogram is